MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pcwregister.md

 Status = PcwRegister(&MyCounterset, &RegInfo);
 ```

-The CTRPP-generated InitRegistrationInformation\*\*\* function initializes the `RegInfo` structure based on declarations from the manifest.
+The CTRPP-generated InitRegistrationInformationXxx function initializes the `RegInfo` structure based on declarations from the manifest.
 For more information about the generated InitRegistrationInformation function, refer to the documentation for [PCW_REGISTRATION_INFORMATION](ns-wdm-_pcw_registration_information.md).

 If using your own handle variables instead of *Counterset* to store the handle, you may also need to call `PcwUnregister` and `PcwCreateInstance` directly instead of using the CTRPP-generated **Unregister***Xxx* and **Create***Xxx* functions.